SultanMukashev/AILabEngineers/lab2/README.md

 These are defined to work with Sql datatypes and later using those types to determine what will be used for the database, ***BUT*** those have no types for BLOB objects or binary files

+#### Helper.h and Helper.cpp

+New class defined to remove all of the utils from Sql_Table class and refactor the structure for much easier work and understanding.
+Also offering new logic of merging types as in class merge

 #### SqlTable.h and SqlTable.cpp

 Those are used to work with tables, currently have commands InitTable and InsertData, to create and put data in the tables of our database